aswaving/yenc/README.md

 # yenc

 Encodes bytes into yEnc text and decodes yEnc encoded text back to bytes.
+Requires compiler version >= v1.13.0.

 See [documentation](http://docs.rs/yenc).
 For more information on yEnc see [Wikipedia](https://en.wikipedia.org/wiki/YEnc) and [yenc.org](http://www.yenc.org).

-The public API is not yet stable and will change until v0.1.0.
+The public API is not yet stable.

 ## Example: encoding Cargo.toml